i6p6t/Magnetify/README.md

 ├── index.html
 ├── style.css
 ├── script.js
+├── LICENSE
 └── README.md

 Privacy

-Magnetify never uploads, stores, or transmits your torrent files.

-Every operation is performed locally within your browser.
+All processing is performed locally within your browser.
+Magnetify does not collect, upload, or store any user data or torrent files.

+Technologies

+* HTML5
+* CSS3
+* JavaScript
+* parse-torrent

 Browser Support

-The application supports all modern browsers that implement:
+Magnetify supports all modern browsers with support for:

 * File API
 * Clipboard API
 * ES6 JavaScript

-Built With

-* HTML5
-* CSS3
-* JavaScript
-* parse-torrent

 Contributing

 Contributions are welcome.

-If you would like to improve the project, please:

 1. Fork the repository.
-2. Create a feature branch.
+2. Create a new branch.
 3. Commit your changes.
+4. Push your branch.
-4. Open a Pull Request.
+5. Open a Pull Request.

-Please ensure your code follows the existing style and includes a clear description of the changes.

 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for more information.